AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

-This CBOW is a very simple two-layered neural network and if trained on the dataset which we created, at the output this model will return N*v vector.
-This N*v vector can be used for vectorization.
-So given a word Wi we will get corresponding Vi.
-This corresponding Vi will have a whole vector representation of the size of N dimensions.
+This CBOW is a very simple two-layered neural network and if trained on the dataset which we created, at the output this model will return N * v vector.
+This N * v vector can be used for vectorization.
+So given a word W<sub>i</sub> we will get corresponding V<sub>i</sub>.
+This corresponding V<sub>i</sub> will have a whole vector representation of the size of N dimensions.

 # Skip-Gram
-Skip-gram predicts surrounding context words from the given target words (inverse of CBOW).
+Skip-Gram predicts surrounding context words from the given target words (inverse of CBOW).
 Statistically, skip-gram treats each context-target pair as a new observation, and this tends to do better when we have larger datasets.

 ![image](https://user-images.githubusercontent.com/46114095/134481536-ca1ccc57-6bbb-43a9-8c14-ab708ae8f2a5.png)

 In this Skip-Gram, the target word is provided as an input and the Context vector is the output.
-In the case of SkipGram Wv*N matrix can be used to get the words.
+In the case of SkipGram W<sub>v*N</sub> matrix can be used to get the words.

 # Advantages of CBOW -
-* Faster than SkipGram
+* Faster than Skip-Gram
 * Better for frequently occurring words.

-# Advantages of SkipGram -
+# Advantages of Skip-Gram -
 * Can work with a smaller amount of data
 * Well for infrequent words

+# Problem with training the CBOW / SkipGram

-If you think about this skip-gram is a much harder problem to solve since it is predicting the whole context given a target.
+If you think about this Skip-Gram solves much harder problem since it is predicts the whole context given just a target word.
 Whereas in the case of CBOW whole context is given and it just predicts the target word.
 It's like filling the blanks problem.
-But since SkipGram solves the much harder problem it works well and gets more semantic meaning.
-K is the number of context words.
-If k increases then more context is seen by CBOW.
+But since Skip-Gram solves the much harder problem it works well on many general cases.
+K is the total number of context words taken into consideration for each target word.
+If k increases then more context is seen by CBOW and more context will be predicted by Skip-Gram.

-There is one major problem in CBOW and SkipGram
+There is one major problem in CBOW and SkipGram-

 Lets look at number of weights to be trained-

-#weights = (K+1) (N*v)
+Number of weights = (K+1) (N * v)

 Assume N = 200, k=5, V=10k
 It will be 12 million weights.
 This will be a huge computation for any compute.
 It will take nearly forever to do this.
 So how to optimize this?